Hacken Lee: 2010 to present

-In 2011, Lee got award again at RTHK "Top Ten Chinese Gold Songs Awards" again, made him be the unique singer that can receive song awards through four decades (1980s to 2010s).
-Then, he held the concert with the Hong Kong Sinfonietta, in total of 6 days, named "Hacken & Hong Kong Sinfonietta Concert Hall 2011" in summer vocation.
+In 2011, Lee was awarded again at RTHK "Top Ten Chinese Gold Songs Awards", making him the first singer to receive song awards through four decades (1980s to 2010s).
+Then, he held the concert with the Hong Kong Sinfonietta, in total of 6 days, named "Hacken & Hong Kong Sinfonietta Concert Hall 2011" in summer vacation.
 This was Hacken collaboration with Yip Wing-sie again, since "Hong Kong Philharmonic & Hacken Live" at 2001.
-In this concert, his state was good and he sang over 30 tracks every night, in addition to experiencing the zero defect listening, also had some pleasantly surprised programs.
-The concert was full of attendance and got the great acclaim.
-After the concert, he released a new mandarin with cantonese album "Deja Vu", which was his launched mandarin songs since 2005.
-The first plug song in cantonese was "Milky Way", was the "Three championship" held by RTHK, CRHK and Metro radio.
+After the concert, he released a new Mandarin single with his Cantonese album called "Deja Vu".
 The second plug song in cantonese was "Sky Lanterns", was boarded championship of the three radio stations on 29 October, got the "Three championship" again.
 At 10 December, Hacken appeared and sang for "Tung Wah Charity Show" on TVB, he was the first artist of HKRIA who can participate in TVB show after ice-breaking of HKRIA Copyright Controversy since 2010.

 By January 2012, Lee won the 7th out of 10 of the song award at the "Ultimate Song Chart Awards", for the song "Milky Way".
 He was invited to attend the Jade Solid Gold Awards Ceremony, as a performer and guests of honor.
-Then, he went to Beijing for the promotion of his new mandarin album, "'Deja Vu", and create something for his new canton album with two producer, Schumann and Alex Fung, which was his first cooperation with Schumann.
+Then, he went to Beijing for the promotion of his new Mandarin album, "'Deja Vu", and create something for his new canton album with two producer, Schumann and Alex Fung, which was his first cooperation with Schumann.
 At early of March, he was invited to sing the Hong Kong version of the theme song, "Armageddon Prairie", for the UEFA Champions League broadcast by Now TV, and he was chair as the host and the commentator of Now TV.
 In late August, he released the concept of adult rhymes of the new album, Amongst The Forest.
 Since he got a great acclaim from collaborating with the Hong Kong Sinfonietta, he held his first solo concert tour in mainland China in September.
-In November, he hosted "Minute to Win It", a game show that authorized by NBC and production by TVB, and again hosted the TVB game show "Minutes to Fame" in 2005.
+In November, he hosted "Minute to Win It", a game show authorized by NBC and production by TVB, and again hosted the TVB game show "Minutes to Fame" in 2005.
 The first episode of the show received a 30 points rating.

-In January 2013, Lee attended for "Top Ten Chinese Gold Songs Awards" held by RTHK, and won the award for the song "What's The Things Alive For".
+In January 2013, Lee attended for "Top Ten Chinese Gold Songs Awards" held by RTHK and won the award for the song "What's The Things Alive For".